 Marshfield has implemented a series of internal controls and procedures, including the establishment of a Trade Management Oversight Committee, to monitor and evaluate the overall performance of the broker-dealers that execute transactions for clients and to generally oversee the firm's brokerage practices.
-The Trade Management Oversight Committee is a multi-function committee comprised of trading, research and compliance personnel of Marshfield.
+The Trade Management Oversight Committee is a multi-function committee comprised of personnel from multiple departments within the firm.